-Clogged Bathtub Tips From your Tampa Plumbers
+Clogged Bathtub Drain Plumbing Tips

-The first step in unblocking a bathtub drain is to visually inspect the drain.
+The first step in clearing a clogged bathtub drain is to visually inspect the drain.
 In bathtubs, a buildup of hair and soap chips are the leading causes of a clogged bathtub drain.
-If you can see hair at the bottom of the drain, you can reach in and pull the apparent clog out.
+If you can see hair at the bottom of the drain, you can reach in and pull the visible clog out.
 Although this process does not sound appealing, you can fashion a tool such as a wire coat hanger or similar tool to hook onto the clog and pull it out.
 Tweezers and needle nose pliers may also be used to clamp onto clogs and pull them out.

 If you can’t see the clog to pull it out, plunging the drain can be effective.